ganbuan/CyberNotebook/README.md

 In a browser, you can view <i>Page Source</i> to see website elements.
 Note that sometimes, sensitive information can be left here (e.g. login credentials)

+Other website components include:
++ <i>Load Balancers</i> - provides two main features: 1) ensure high traffic websites can handle the load, and 2) provide a failover if a server becomes unresponsive
++ <i>Content Delivery Networks (CDN)</i> - cuts down traffic to a busy website by allowing hosting of static files from your website to other servers; the nearest server is physically located and sends the request there for efficiency
++ <i>Databases</i> - communicates with webservers to store and recall data; examples include MySQL, MSSQL, MongoDB, Postgred, etc
++ <i>Web Application Firewall (WAF)</i> - protects the web servers from hacking or DoS attacks (e.g. bot detection, rate limiting)

+A <i>web server</i> is a software that listens for incoming connections and uses the HTTP protocol to deliver web content to clients.
+Common web server software include Apache, Nginx, IIS, and NodeJS.
+Web servers delivers files from the root directory (e.g. /var/www/html for Linux OS, C:\inetpub\wwwroot for Windows OS).

+Web servers use <i>virtual hosts</i> to host multiple websites with different domain names.
+They do this using text-based configuration files.
+There is no limit to the number of different websites you can host on a web server.

+<i>Static content</i> is content that never changes.
+Common examples are pictures, JavaScript, CSS, HTML, etc.

+<i>Dynamic content</i> is content that could change with different requests.
+Examples include searching in a website.
+These changes are done in the backend using programming and scripting languages.
+Some examples of the languages include PHP, Python, Ruby, NodeJS, Perl, etc.

 ## HTML Injection
 <i>HTML Injection</i> is a vulnerability that occurs when unfiltered user input is displayed on the page.
 If a website does not sanitise user input (i.e. filter malicious text input), users can submit HTML or JavaScript code, allowing them to control the page's appearance and functionality.